 We’re talking about 2WD, 4WD or All-wheel-drive vehicles here.
 Your normal run-around car is typically a two-wheel drive, which is more than suitable because it’s mostly being driven on paved, fairly-level roads.

-However, for the true off-roading experience all-wheel-drive and four-wheel drive vehicles provide major benefits in traction and safety.
+However, for the true off-roading experience, all-wheel-drive and four-wheel drive vehicles provide major benefits in traction and safety.
 Be it sandy, muddy, icy, or hilly, these are the best tow vehicles as they’ll do much better than the 2WD variety.

 Knowing your tow vehicle service costs

 Weigh up the required and expected servicing costs for each vehicle you consider buying.
-You can expect to be replacing parts and servicing your new vehicle fairly regularly if you will be towing often.
+You can expect to be replacing parts and servicing even the best tow vehicle fairly regularly if you will be towing a caravan often.

 Towing is hard on your vehicle and parts are going to wear out more quickly than normal.
 Think about what the labour charges are, cost of replacement parts and if buying brand new from a dealer will be more beneficial when you consider their warranties and servicing terms and conditions.

-Your tow-vehicle or caravan/trailer manufacturer may also require you to have a weight distribution hitch (WDH) fitted, in which case you will need to find out what rating it should be and what setting it should be used.
+Your tow vehicle or caravan/trailer manufacturer may also require you to have a weight distribution hitch (WDH) fitted, in which case you will need to find out what tow rating it should be and what setting it should be used on.
 Also consider the restrictions or conditions regarding the use of a WDH.

 More food for thought

-In this video below, The Practical Guide to Modern Towing produced by RV Daily, shows you the absolute must-haves and the nice to haves when looking at a tow vehicle.
+In this video below, The Practical Guide to Modern Towing produced by RV Daily, shows you the absolute must-haves and the nice-to-haves when looking at the best tow vehicle for you.

 It’s pretty clear that the most important aspect when looking for the best Australian caravan towing vehicles is selecting the right car that perfectly matches the towing capacity of your caravan or camper trailer.
 And whilst some other factors are important when planning to tow a caravan, such as opting for a 4WD over 2WD, it really is down to whatever takes your fancy.
 Small cars that can tow a caravan exist too!

 Before deciding on the best towing vehicle though, be sure to test drive is and if possible, do so whilst towing to see how easy and comfortable it is for you.
 It can also help to speak to others that have been down this road before, because their experiences may just help you in making sure one of the biggest investments you’ll ever make is the right one.